MacEnhance/MacForge/README.md

 ## Features

 - Discover
+    - See what are the best current plugins
-    - Find, download and update plugins
+    - Discover, download and update plugins

+- Changes
+    - Browse all existing plugins
     - Search for plugins (by name or ID)
-    - Easy to host your own repository
+    - Search individual repositories
     - Add or remove repositories
+    - It's easy to host your own repository on GitHub

 - Manage